jose-elias-alvarez/obsidian-on-this-day/README.md

 ## Tips

-- Previews are rendered using Obsidian's native Markdown renderer (the same one used in page previews), with two adjustments:
+- Previews are rendered using Obsidian's native Markdown renderer (the same one used in page previews), with a few adjustments:

 1. Properties (YAML metadata / frontmatter) are not shown.
 2. The first top-level heading (# Heading) that exactly matches the note's title is not shown.

-- For example, if your note is named `2025-02-27.md` and the first line of your note is `# 2025-02-27`, that heading will not be displayed in the preview.
+For example, if your note is named `2025-02-27.md` and the first line of your note is `# 2025-02-27`, that heading will not be displayed in the preview.

+3. If you've enabled image previews, the first image in the note is not shown, since it's already displayed in the preview.

 ## Credits